xiangwang1223/neural_graph_collaborative_filtering/README.md

 Author: Dr. Xiang Wang (xiangwang at u.nus.edu)

 ## Introduction
-Neural Graph Collaborative Filtering (NGCF) is a new recommendation framework based on graph neural network, explicitly encoding the collaborative signal in the form of high-order connectivities by performing embedding propagation.
+Neural Graph Collaborative Filtering (NGCF) is a new recommendation framework based on graph neural network, explicitly encoding the collaborative signal in the form of high-order connectivities in user-item bipartite graph by performing embedding propagation.

 ## Citation
 If you want to use our codes in your research, please cite: